 To make a code violation complaint regarding suspected building, zoning, grading, or well & septic issues within unincorporated Sonoma County, please follow the instructions on the Make a Code Compliance Complaint page.

-The Sonoma County Code imposes mandatory civil penalties for building, zoning, non-storm water discharges and certain health code violations.
+The Sonoma County Code imposes mandatory civil penalties for building, zoning, non-storm water discharges, certain health code violations, and other violations.
 These penalties may be calculated in one of two different ways.
-When a permit can be issued to legalize a violation, penalties may be imposed from three to ten times the base permit fee.
+When a permit can be issued to legalize a violation, penalties may be imposed up to five (5) to ten (10) times the base permit fee.
 If the violation cannot be approved or legalized by a permit, you will be given (30) days to cease the unlawful use or demolish the unlawful structure.
-If you fail to comply with our direction, you may be penalized anywhere between $5 per day up to a maximum of $500 per day.
+If you fail to comply, a daily civil penalty may be assessed between $5 per day up to a maximum of $500 per day.

 Where you fall within this penalty range is based upon the following: